insightsengineering/teal/vignettes/teal_migration.md

 ### 1. Return the modified `data` argument at the end of the server function

 For new modules this is the only required step to enable the new features.
+Ensure that the returned `data` argument is reactive.

 ```diff
 @@ srv_a_regression <- function(id,